App version: 0.1.0

 What Is an Inventory Loan vs. Inventory Line of Credit?

 In addition to inventory loans, businesses can also obtain financing with an inventory line of credit (LOC).
 Like an inventory loan, businesses use the value of their inventory as collateral, but instead of a one-time loan, a line of credit is revolving.
-With an inventory line of credit, a business typically pays back the amount borrowed.
-Once the borrowed amount is paid back, they once again have access to the full amount of approved credit.
+With an inventory line of credit, a business can use the funds up to a certain credit limit, pay them back, and use them again.
 For example, let’s consider the clothing wholesaler described above.
 To keep up with the latest fashion trends, she needs to be able to purchase new batches of trendy clothing on a quarterly basis.
 She works with an inventory financing lender to calculate the value of her current and planned inventory purchases, which they decide is $100,000.
 The lender approves her for an inventory LOC at 50% of her inventory’s value, earning her a credit limit of $50,000.
 In Month 1, she spends $30,000 on an order of popular pants that she is sure will sell.
 She still has $20,000 available to use on additional inventory or other business expenses, but makes no other purchases.
 In the following months, the wholesaler repays her inventory financing lender $30,000 plus interest, using the revenue generated by the pants she was able to sell.
-Once the $30,000 is repaid, she has access to the full line of credit ($50,000).
+Once the $30,000 is repaid, she has access to the full line of credit ($50,000) again.
 An LOC can be of help to certain qualifying businesses, especially if you:

 • Have high turnover on inventory and need to withdraw just the amount you need.